ExchangeUnion/xud-wiki/SimNet-Guide.md

 ## Goal

 This guide describes how to setup `xud` and connect to and trade on the XUD Simulation Network (`xud-simnet`).
-It should take less than 30 minutes to complete all steps.
+It should take about 30 minutes to complete all steps.

 `xud` is in alpha stage and the `xud-simnet` aims to give exchange operators and testers an early 'look & feel' of how things will work. `xud` in it's current stage should never be connected to a production system or be configured for mainnet usage.
 The `xud-simnet` uses test coins at all times.